Dividend Champion At An Insane Discount: A Rarity In A Market Full Of Overpriced Junk

 It is worth noting that the 2.3% growth in comparable NOI excluded those 6 centers, but current period results for FFO and AFFO don’t have that luxury.

 Despite that, management is guiding for growth in AFFO per share of about 2.5% for the year.
-From Jim Williams on the Q2 2017 earnings call (emphasis added):
+CFO Jim Williams had this to say on the Q2 2017 earnings call (emphasis added):

+Thank you, Steve.
+Second quarter 2017 AFFO was $0.59 per share in-line with consensus estimates.
+Portfolio NOI which includes NOI for non-comparable centers increased 10.2% throughout the consolidated portfolio during the first half of 2017 and 9.5% during the second quarter.

 Lease termination fees, which are excluded from same center and portfolio NOI, totaled approximately 2.6 million in the first half of 2017 compared to 2 million for the same period of 2016.